Lothbury & Woolnoth

 We are open 7.30am–5.15pm from Monday to Friday.
 Everyone is welcome to visit for prayer, quiet reflection or simply to enjoy the peace.

-1310 at St Margaret Lothbury
+Tuesdays, 12.30pm at St Mary Woolnoth, 13.10pm at St Margaret Lothbury

-1310-1400 at St Margaret Lothbury
+Thursdays, 1.10-2pm at St Margaret Lothbury (except in August).

 We aim to serve those working in the Square Mile; to be on hand to pray for them, to hold services, which are sensitive to the time constraints and pressures of the City, to provide other opportunities to meet with other Christians and to offer a place for reflection and prayer throughout the week.